dublinjs/jstd-sinonjs-intro-20111122/README.md

 This presentation is for http://dublinjs.org/ meetup on 22/Nov/2011.

-Slides best viewed in Chrome.
+Slides best viewed in Chrome WITH "--allow-file-access-from-files"

 --
 Content under imakewebthings-deck.js-b4cd216/ is Copyright (c) 2011 Caleb Troughton (MIT license)